 - Quality content: Quality, consistency, and cadence are crucial to a successful content marketing operation.
 Many brands struggle to meet at least one of these, if not all three.
 Again, with expertise and a solid infrastructure, a creative agency can produce quality content at a high volume.
 They’re also invested in doing the best job possible because when you win, they win.
 Hence, they will work hard to find the best creative for your brand, even if that means disagreeing with you or fighting for an idea they really believe in.
 (For example, when Microsoft asked us to create an infographic to promote the relaunch of Internet Explorer, we argued for a video concept instead—45 million views later, it turned out to be a viral hit.)

-- A scapegoat: This one may sound a little harsh, but we’re well aware of the way marketing works.
+Another bonus?
+They can also be your scapegoat.
+This one may sound a little harsh, but we’re well aware of the way marketing works.
 Nobody wants to claim failure, but if you absolutely need to, you can always outsource blame.
 Of course, a good agency will work to avoid failure at all costs.
 But if things go awry, sure, go ahead and blame your agency if it saves your job.
-(Just take them with you if you’re moving on to your next gig.)
+(Just take them with you when you’re moving on to your next gig.)

 Even better, you can often find full-service creative agencies that specialize in your particular industry or offering (e.g., B2B tech or entertainment).
 This provides even more benefits to your brand, as they have expert insight and can provide the right recommendations for your unique needs.